-Summer & fall: Local parks are a boon for thrifty party planners
+Summer & Fall: Local parks are a boon for thrifty party planners

-Local parks offer free amenities and an abundance of wide-open spaces.
+If you don’t have an outdoor space suitable for a backyard birthday party, local parks offer free amenities and an abundance of wide-open spaces.
 Groups of 25 or more looking for a picnic table are supposed to book ahead and pay a rental fee at many Toronto parks, but unreserved tables are up for grabs, and it costs nothing to bring a few picnic blankets and create your own picnic area.

 High Park is a great spot for a celebration, with endless possibilities of things to do.
 The High Park Zoo has animals like huge rodent capybara, Highland cows, bison, and more.
 The “castle playground” (Jamie Bell Adventure Playground) is an awesome mix of ropes, ladders, slides, and nooks and crannies in a wooden castle-like structure.
 The recently renovated splash pad has buttons and mists and lily pads and spitting frogs, and there is also an outdoor pool with a slide and gradual entry.
 Take a scenic, 30-minute drive through the park on the trackless train, or get dropped off at your next destination for $4.50 for adult passengers and $3.50 for kids.